-A number of criteria need to be met to warrant a diagnosis of SLD.
+A number of conditions need to be met for a diagnosis of a Specific Learning Disorder (SLD).
 Difficulty with reading, writing or maths does not, in and of itself, indicate a learning disorder.
-Four example, children who show below average comprehension, not just when reading a story but even if the text is read to them, are not likely to be dyslexic.
-Similarly, those struggling with maths may for various reasons have missed foundational knowledge at the time it was first covered, and do not necessarily suffer from dyscalculia.
-Although children falling into those categories may still need remedial tuition, the cause of their difficulties can be identified as something other than an SLD.
-For that reason, if a specific learning disorder is suspected, it is best to carry out a screening test to confirm its presence - this is both significantly less costly, and substantially quicker, than a full diagnostic assessment.
+For example, children who show below average comprehension, not just when reading a story but even if the story is read to them, are not likely to be dyslexic.
+Similarly, those struggling with maths may for various reasons have missed key concepts at the time they were first taught at school, and do not necessarily suffer from dyscalculia.
+Although these children may still need remedial tuition, the cause of their difficulties is likely to be identified as something other than an SLD.
+For that reason, if a specific learning disorder is suspected, it is best to first carry out a screening test - this is both significantly less costly, and substantially quicker, than a full diagnostic assessment.

 Assessment for an SLD in reading or writing (dyslexia or dysgraphia)

-The Woodcock-Johnson IV (WJIV), a comprehensive and renowned assessment tool, is used for full cognitive-educational assessments.
+The Woodcock-Johnson IV (WJIV), a comprehensive and well-known assessment tool, is used for full cognitive-educational assessments.
 Its three batteries, which have been standardised on Australia and New Zealand data, cover cognitive ability, oral language ability, and academic achievement.
+Testing generally takes 5 to 6 hours, usually divided into two sessions.
+Assessments can be administered face-to-face, or (for students in year 6 or above) remotely via Zoom.
 The tool's diagnostic software identifies academic strengths and weaknesses, along with any underlying cognitive issues.
-Findings, which include recommended interventions and accommodations, can be used to inform tuition.
+Findings, which include recommended interventions and accommodations, can be used to guide tuition.

 In the case of application for Special Assessment Conditions (SAC), reports may include recommendations for a reader, writer, or extra time, as appropriate.
-Similarly, reports generated for adult students provide strategies for learning and tertiary support, dependent on test analysis.
+Similarly, reports generated for adult students provide strategies for learning or for the workplace, depending on requirements.

 Assessment for an SLD in maths (dyscalculia)

-Note that if you are concerned about your child's progress in maths, KeyMaths3 can be administered on its own, independent of a diagnosis of a specific learning disability.
-This will permit the identification of any gaps in knowledge.
+Note that if you are concerned about your child's progress in maths, KeyMaths-3 can be administered on its own, independent of a diagnosis of a specific learning disability.
+For further information refer to Our Services.